 How To Play Live Blackjack

 Live dealer blackjack is simpler than it may seem.
 You can navigate to the live dealer section of the online casino through the casino tab in the menu.
-You will see a varied selection of live dealer games including blackjack, roulette, baccarat, and more.
+You will see a varied selection of live dealer games including blackjack, roulette, baccarat, super-6, and more.
 Click the live dealer blackjack tab to enter the appropriate game lobby.

 Most live dealer blackjack games accept 7 players—some more, some less.
 You can find an available seat by looking at the icons corresponding to each seat at the table.
 You will often see “Open Seat” displayed across an icon if there is a seat available.
 Once the seats are filled, the game will move into “Place Your Bets” mode, which is self-explanatory.